-US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen since January 2024, both unilaterally and as joint strikes with the UK military, supported by several other countries.
+US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen between January 2024 and January 2025, both unilaterally and as joint strikes with the UK military, supported by several other countries.
 The overall rate of these strikes has been limited with spikes caused by retaliatory cycles of violence between the Houthis and Israel.
+These attacks have ceased since the announce of the ceasefire on 19 January 2025.